 This year marks the 30th anniversary of the first offshore wind farm installation!
 Today, the offshore wind industry is accelerating rapidly and considered one of the world’s fastest growing energy sources.
 But how has the offshore wind industry changed over the past 30 years and where is it heading?

 To find out, we asked Frank Thomsen, Senior Marine Scientist, and Henrik Kofoed-Hansen, Senior Technical Expert, Ports and Offshore Technologies at DHI, to share their insights.
-Check out some of the highlights in the interview below or listen to the full podcast episode here.
+Check out some of the highlights in the interview below.

 In 1991, Elkraft—later DONG Energy, now Ørsted, launched the first offshore wind farm off the coast of Denmark.
 What were you doing then and what was your reaction to the first offshore wind farm?

 Henrik: 30 years ago, wow!
 I got my master’s degree from DTU [Technical University of Denmark] that year and immediately after, I was employed at DHI.
 It was an exciting time for a young and ambitious engineer.
 We did some cutting-edge research and field experiments at the Vindeby site where the new offshore wind farm was established.
 That was really the start of my career within the offshore wind business.

 Frank: For me, I graduated in 1999 and the topic for my thesis was about acoustic behaviour—the noise behaviour—of marine mammals.
 The chance of landing a job based on this kind of PhD dissertation was next to nothing in northern Germany, where I graduated.
 Then, one day, I was sitting in the university lab working on my job applications when along came this guy who turned out to be a consultant for an offshore wind farm.
 He went around asking, ‘Does anyone here know anything about whales and underwater sound?’
 In that instant, I knew I had a good chance.
 And so, I’ve been working on these issues since then.